-8. Effective January 1, 2000, the Empire Plan's Prospective Procedure Review penalties will apply for failure to comply with the requirements of the Prospective Procedure Review Program regardless of whether the expense is an outpatient hospital or medical program expense.
+8. The Empire Plan's Prospective Procedure Review penalties will apply for failure to comply with the requirements of the Prospective Procedure Review Program regardless of whether the expense is an outpatient hospital or medical program expense.

 Appeal procedures relating to both the precertification and Prospective Procedure Review Program requirements will be reviewed by the Joint Committee on Health Benefits.